AdityaKatira28/theme/exampleSite/content/pages/about.md

 1. Delivering

-Our actions speak louder than words.
+>Our actions speak louder than words.
 We are accountable : doing what we say we're going to do efficiently and on time.

 2. Winning

-We act with confidence, we're proud to win.
+>We act with confidence, we're proud to win.
 We push ourselves to greater heights, and we don't settle for less than being the best.

 3. Solutions

-We listen to our customers and understand their needs.
+>We listen to our customers and understand their needs.
 We offer products, service and innovative thinking that enable our customers to achieve success.

+## Our Strategies

+We aim to hold a number one or number two position in the geographies and product categories where 3d cad center chooses to operate.
+We compare ourselves with the best competitors in each product category in each geographic market and aim to perform better or in line with the best competitor.